timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 #### Spiral Path

 This path helps to channel the ritual magic the cultists use to tame the cave bears.
-Though the ritual is currently inactive, the area radiates a faint aura of enchantment under the scrutiny of a <fetch-data type="spell">detect magic</fetch-data> spell.
+Though the ritual is currently inactive, the area radiates a faint aura of enchantment under the scrutiny of a <wc-fetch type="spell">detect magic</wc-fetch> spell.

 #### Treasure